romainx/panorama/README.md

 Some design elements:

 - The `panorama` plugin compliant with the [blinker](https://pypi.python.org/pypi/blinker) mechanism used by Pelican.
-- A `data_factory` using article metadata to produce [Pandas][LK_PANDA] `Series` objects, in consequence data can be manipulated by all the powerful tools provided by the library.
+- A `data_factory` using article metadata to produce [Pandas][LK_PANDA] `DataFrame` objects, in consequence data can be manipulated by all the powerful tools provided by the library.
 - A `chart_factory` using data to render charts coming from the [Python Wrapper for NVD3][LK_PNVD3].
 - A `conf_factory` mapping data to charts according to the YAML configuration file.